aordano/cv/README.md

 ## Requirements

-To build this file you need a LaTeX distribution on your PATH, and several packages.
+To build this file you need a LaTeX docsribution on your PATH, and several packages.
 It is recommended to have a full install or enable on-the-fly installation of packages (for some reason this uses a ton of them).

 You also need `xelatex` (and `xdvipdfmx` configured to render GhostScript in unsafe mode, plus `pdf2htmlex` if you want HTML output) in your PATH.